-Largemouth bass are absolutely, without a doubt, the most voracious eaters of the bass fish and are indiscriminate about what they eat to boot!
-It is not for nothing that largemouth bass also go by the monikers of bucketmouth, and bigmouth!
-They also have other names such as Florida largemouth, southern largemouth, and black bass, but these, you must admit, are not as colorful as bucketmouth.
+Largemouth bass are absolutely, without a doubt, the most voracious eaters of the bass fish species and are indiscriminate about what they eat to boot!
+They also go by the monikers of bucketmouth, and bigmouth!
+They also have other names such as Florida largemouth, southern largemouth, and black bass but these, you must admit, are not as colorful as bucketmouth.

 However, unofficially, there have been one or two catches said to have been even bigger, including a 25.1 lbs bass caught in southern California on Lake Dixon.
 The fish, which was released, was weighed with a handheld scale and not on a scale that was certified.

 Most largemouth can be found just about anywhere you look.
 Just as they are not discriminatory about their diet, they also seem not to be discriminatory about where they live.
 They are territorial, but being the insatiable feeders that they are, you will find that largemouth bass will go where the food is abundant.